tud-zih-energy/FIRESTARTER/README.md

 FIRESTARTER_BUILD_HWLOC | Build hwloc dependency.
 Default ON FIRESTARTER_THREAD_AFFINITY | Enable FIRESTARTER to set affinity to hardware threads.
 Default ON

+## Metrics

+FIRESTARTER support to collect metrics during runtime.
+Available metrics can be shown with `--list-metrics`.
+Default metrics are perf-ipc, perf-freq and powercap-sysfs-rapl.

+### Custom metrics

+If one would like to use custom metrics, e.g. an external power measurement, `--metric-from-stdin=NAME` allows metric values to be passed via stdin in the following format:
+`{NAME} {TIME SINCE EPOCH IN NS} {ABSOLUT METRIC VALUE (double)}\n`.
+Make sure to use flush after each line.

+## Measurement

+FIRESTARTER has the option to output the colleted metric values by specifying `--measurement`.
+Options `--start-delta` and `--stop-delta` specify a time in milliseconds in which metric values should be ignored.
+After a run the output will be given in csv format to stdout.

+## Optimization

+FIRESTARTER has the option to optimize itself.
+It currently supports the multiobjective algorithm NSGA2, selected by `--optimize=NSGA2`.
+The optimization relies on the execution of FIRESTARTER with a combination of instruction groups, specified by `--run-instruction-groups`.
+Available instruction groups can be listed with `--list-instruction-groups`.
+During each test run of the duration specified by `-t | --timeout` metrics will collect information about the fitness.
+The used metrics for optimization can be specified by `--optimization-metrics`

 # Reference

 A detailed description can be found in the following paper.
 Please cite this if you use FIRESTARTER for scientific work.